 “I make my bed properly every morning and dance to my favourite songs in the kitchen to appease the serotonin gods.
 After work I go for big walks in my area listening to podcasts in the attempt to up my presence as a ‘local angel’.” — Ari

-“Every morning before work I read and journal at cafe whilst I have a coffee.
+“Every morning before work I read and journal at a cafe while I have a coffee.
 It makes me feel like a) I am a glamorous woman in an exciting city and that b) I am not a soulless cog in a machine.
-My bestie joins most mornings and we just sit there and don’t say anything to each other and it’s so awesome.” – Joss
+My bestie joins most mornings and we just sit there and don’t say anything to each other and it’s so awesome.” — Joss

 “I’ve been clearing out my wardrobe and donating clothes when I know I want to do a massive shop instead of just letting things pile up in my closet.
 I’ve also been attempting to thrift shop and practising asking myself a lot of questions before committing to a purchase.
 I had a massive shopping problem pre-pandemic.” — Bek

-“I have been doing ocean dips before work of a morning and it’s been literally so nice just to have a little pocket of quiet before the busy day ahead to gather my thoughts and set the tone of the day.
+“I have been doing ocean dips before work in the morning and it’s been literally so nice just to have a little pocket of quiet before the busy day ahead to gather my thoughts and set the tone of the day.
 I also find my mood is just so much better after doing them!
-I’ve been going to these community dips at my local on the weekend where literally anyone can just come down to the beach at 8am for yoga or breath work, then we all do gratitude circles together and go for a freezing dip / ice bath — it’s such a nice way to connect with people and do something a little bit out of my comfort zone! – Tiff
+I’ve been going to these community dips at my local on the weekend where literally anyone can just come down to the beach at 8am for yoga or breath work, then we all do gratitude circles together and go for a freezing dip / ice bath — it’s such a nice way to connect with people and do something a little bit out of my comfort zone! ” — Tiff

 “I do a meditation for five minutes when I wake up and don’t let myself use my phone (for scrolling, checking notifications) until I’ve fully made my bed and woken up, so there’s no chance of me crawling back in.” — Millie